gko/project/README.md

 If no name is given you will just `cd` to `projects` folder.

+If you type `project -` then you'll jump to previous project folder.

 ### Autocomplete

 Supports `zsh-autocomplete`.
 On <kbd>Tab</kbd> will show the list of available projects.